oliveiralgm/pair-trader-bbg-API/README.md

 I learned python while developing this system.

 It is composed by:
-- Market Data Server - recieves marked data coming from BBG in realtime.
+- Market Data Server - subscribes to marked data coming from BBG in realtime connects to PairTrader and sends market data to it.
 - Order Management Server - manages orders recieved from the PairTrader and sends them to BBG then processes callbacks from the orders.
 Also in realtime.
-- PairTrader - has the strategy, pairs, desired margin, sends orders, recieves market data and FX calculation.
+- PairTrader - has the strategy, pairs, desired margin, sends orders, recieves market data and does FX calculation.
 - GUI - integrates PairTrader into a GUI built on wx

-All files were created into exe files and would be run either in the same computer or from different computers (servers on one, pairtrader on other computers)
+All files were compiled into exe files and would be run either on the same computer or on different computers (servers on one, pairtrader on other computers)

 There is a folder and a readme for each module of the code.